A unified machine-learning framework for ab initio multiscale modeling of liquids: Abstract

 \section{Abstract}

-Understanding and predicting the behavior of liquid matter across length scales---using only the microscopic interactions encoded in the Schr\"odinger equation---remains a central challenge in the physical sciences.
+\textbf{Abstract:} Understanding and predicting the behavior of liquid matter across length scales---using only the microscopic interactions encoded in the Schr\"odinger equation---remains a central challenge in the physical sciences.
 Achieving this goal requires not only an accurate and efficient description of intermolecular forces but also a consistent framework that bridges the micro-, meso-, and macroscales.
-Here, by combining machine-learned interatomic potentials (MLIPs) with neural classical density functional theory (neural cDFT), we present such a framework.
-The underlying idea is simple: MLIPs trained on quantum-mechanical energies and forces are used to generate inhomogeneous microscopic density profiles, which in turn serve as the training data for neural cDFT.
-The resulting \emph{ab initio} neural cDFT is not only significantly more computationally efficient than molecular simulations, but also provides a conceptually transparent route to the thermodynamics of both homogeneous and inhomogeneous systems.
+Here, by combining machine-learned interatomic potentials (MLIPs) with neural classical density functional theory (cDFT), we present such a framework.
+MLIPs trained on quantum-mechanical energies and forces are used to generate inhomogeneous density profiles, which then serve as the training data for neural cDFT.
+The resulting \emph{ab initio} neural cDFT is more computationally efficient than molecular simulations and provides a conceptually transparent route to the thermodynamics of both homogeneous and planar inhomogeneous systems.
 We demonstrate the approach for both water and carbon dioxide using several exchange--correlation functionals.
-Beyond accurately reproducing bulk equations of state and liquid--vapor phase diagrams, \emph{ab initio} neural cDFT predicts, from first principles, how confinement modifies liquid--vapor coexistence in water.
-It also captures complex behavior in supercritical carbon dioxide such as the Fisher--Widom and Widom lines. \emph{Ab initio} neural cDFT establishes a general first-principles route to multiscale modeling of fluids within a single unified conceptual framework.
+Beyond accurately reproducing---at the level of the underlying approximate electronic structure---bulk equations of state and liquid--vapor phase diagrams, \emph{ab initio} neural cDFT predicts, from first principles, how confinement modifies liquid--vapor coexistence in water.
+It also captures complex behavior in supercritical carbon dioxide such as the Fisher--Widom and Widom lines.
+While current applications are limited to bulk fluids and planar geometries, this approach establishes a general first-principles route to multiscale modeling of fluids by unifying two independently developed machine-learning paradigms.
+This work represents an important step toward generalizing cDFT beyond simple empirical potentials to chemically complex systems.

 Liquids play a pivotal role across biology, energy storage, catalysis, and environmental science.
 Their influence ranges from processes at the molecular scale \cite{Geissler2001, Zhang2025, Zhang2024}, where the quantum nature of interatomic interactions is important, to the nano-, meso-, and macroscopic redistribution of the fluid \cite{Perkin2010, Zhang2026, Liu2017}, such as near phase transitions.
 Put simply, comprehensively understanding the behavior of liquids is an inherently multiscale problem.
 A central goal in chemical physics is to predict such multiscale phenomena from first principles, relying solely on knowledge of the underlying microscopic interactions encoded in the Schr\"{o}dinger equation \cite{Radhakrishnan2021}.
 Any genuine multiscale modeling approach needs to faithfully describe both a system's intermolecular interactions, and its collective behavior.